ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-ict-security-guide.md

 - we can prevent incidents happening again; and
 - we can have confidence that our information systems are working correctly when no incidents are being reported.

-Please see IT Incident Management Policy [LINK6] link for further information.
+Please see [IT Incident Management Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-incident-management-policy/) link for further information.

 ## Malicious software